wp-plugins/juiz-social-post-sharer/readme.txt

 == Frequently Asked Questions ==

+= New style is not visible? =
+Please update to 1.1.3
-= Some options are not visible (if it's not the first installation, but an update of the plugin) =

-Deactivate and reactivate the plugin to force the options rebuild.
+= Some options are not visible (if it's not the first installation, but an update of the plugin) = Deactivate and reactivate the plugin to force the options rebuild.

 = Nothing ? =